 GhostLight Artistic Director & Founder

-Before founding The GhostLight Theatre, Paul Mow was an accomplished tenor for the New York City Opera for five years, performing several engagements at Carnegie Hall and at the Lincoln Center.
-His lifelong dedication to the arts has fueled his passion for what he saw as a need for a “more immersive performing experience in Southwest Michigan” which sparked plans for what is now GhostLight.
+Prior to founding The GhostLight Theatre, Paul Mow was an accomplished operatic tenor for over a decade, performing at the New York City Opera for five years, as well as several engagements at Carnegie Hall, Lincoln Center. and with dozens of opera companies and orchestras both domestic and abroad.
+In addition to his performing on the operatic and concert stages, he won many awards and competitions, most notably The George London Award for the Kirstin Flagstad Prize.
+His lifelong dedication to the arts has fueled his passion for what he saw as a need for a “more immersive performing experience in Southwest Michigan” which sparked the plans for what is now The GhostLight.

 Paul’s directing career includes that of Director of Theatre at Southwestern Michigan College, as well as Stage Directing at a multitude of regional companies including the past 10 years of summer musicals with the Southwest Michigan Symphony Orchestra, The Twin City Players, The Beckwith Theatre, South Bend Civic, producing countless celebrated shows including Spring Awakening, Airline Highway, Peter & The Starcatcher, Next to Normal, Caroline: Or Change, The Bridges of Madison County, Parade, Hairspray, Sister Act, In The Heights, The Secret Garden, SHREK: The Musical, Amahl & The Night Visitors, & The Last 5 Years.